pekrau/charon/README.md

 The development server is at http://charon-dev.scilifelab.se/ .
 It is currently reachable only from within SciLifeLab Stockholm.

-Charon-dev is deployed under the use account **hiseq.bioinfo**, in an anaconda virtual anvironment named "charon_env".
-The logfile is located within the repo (~/opt/charon/charon/charon.log)
+Charon-dev is deployed under the user account **hiseq.bioinfo**, in an anaconda virtual anvironment named `charon_env`.
+The logfile is located within the repo at `~/opt/charon/charon/charon.log`.

 To update Charon, move to the repo and execute `git pull`.
 If the modifications are not automatically reloaded by Tornado (a change in